Spaldwick Community Primary School is committed to serving our community and surrounding areas.

 We encourage admissions of all entitles to education under British law, regardless of faith, ethnicity, gender, sexual identity, political or financial status

 We aim to provide an outstanding environment in which every child can learn and succeed.

 Our pupils are involved in democratic processes that occur within our school life, eg applying for pupils posts, contributing to pupil voice surveys.
-Our pupil employment project sees many pupils carrying out roles of responsibility, eg pupil ambassadors, e-cadets, lunch assistants, eco-assistants, early birds classroom support.
-Our parents / carers are encouraged to share their views through Parent View and surveys completed throughout the year
+Our pupil employment project sees many pupils carrying out roles of responsibility, eg house captains, lunch assistants, librarians, office support assistants.
+Our parents/carers are encouraged to share their views through Parent View and surveys completed throughout the year

 At Spaldwick school we educate and provide boundaries within which children are actively encourages to make safe and responsible choices within a supportive environment.
-Our pupils are taught how to conduct themselves safely when using the internet and e-communications.
+Our pupils are taught how to conduct themselves safely when using the internet.

 The Rule of Law

-At Spaldwick school we have a clearly structured behaviour policy, e-safety policy, anti-bullying policy, equalities policy and child protection policy which all stakeholders understand and follow.
-Classroom learning and whole school assemblies are delivered with a focus on the law, For example e-safety and pupil AUP, class rules for learning and behaviour.
+At Spaldwick school we have a clearly structured behaviour policy, online safety policy, anti-bullying policy, equalities policy and child protection policy which all stakeholders understand and follow.
+Classroom learning and whole school assemblies are delivered with a focus on the law, for example online safety, class rules for learning and behaviour.
 Whole school assemblies provide an opportunity to demonstrate examples of this through work sharing and certificates of achievement.

 Tolerance of those with different faiths and beliefs